Canada–North Macedonia relations

-Canadian–North Macedonian relations are the bilateral relations between Canada and North Macedonia.
+Canada–North Macedonia relations are the bilateral relations between Canada and North Macedonia.
 The Republic of North Macedonia became independent in 1991, with Canada beginning relations with the country since then.
-Around 43,000 Canadians identified as North Macedonian in the 2016 census.
-Canada supports North Macedonia's reforms, trade, and EU membership.
+Around 43,000 Canadians identified as Macedonian in the 2016 census.
+Canada supports Accession of North Macedonia to the EU.

 Canada's presence in North Macedonia is through its embassy in Serbia and a consulate in Skopje.
 North Macedonia opened an embassy in Ottawa in 1996.

+Trade and investment relations

 In 2023, trade reached $29 million, with significant Canadian exports of pork and beef.
 The United Macedonian Diaspora promotes investment collaboration through programs like ‘Macedonia 2025’.